 Move file to another directory

-This is an example of how to create a technical support file and transfer the file to an SCP server:
+This is an example of how to generate a tech-support bundle with NFVIS 3.9.1 or later and transfer it to an SCP server:

 encs01# show system file-list disk local path /data/intdatastore/tech-support SI NO NAME PATH SIZE TYPE DATE MODIFIED ------------------------------------------------------------------------------------------------------------------------------------- 388 NFVIS_encs01_2018-12-28T08-32-47.tar.gz /data/intdatastore/tech-support 737K VM Package 2018-12-28 08:32:47

-The USB drive must be formatted with FAT32 of exFAT file system prior to connected to NFVIS.
+Note: The USB drive must be formatted with FAT32 of exFAT file system prior to being connected to NFVIS.

 BXB5406-NFVIS(config)# system usb-mount mount ACTIVE